Kyle Larson wins on 17th anniversary of Hendrick plane crash | Times Leader

 “I didn’t ever get to meet Ricky or the other men and women who lost their lives that day,” Larson said.
 “But I felt the importance of this race.
 So crazy how it all worked out for me to win.
 So again, thank you to Rick Hendrick, I know this means a lot to you and I’m glad I could get it done.”

-The victory was Larson’s third consecutive and fourth win over the last six playoff races.
-Larson has now won three-straight races twice this season and is the first driver to do that since the late Dale Earnhardt in 1987.
+The victory was Larson’s third consecutive and fourth over the last six playoff races.
+Larson has won three straight races twice this season and is the first driver to do that since the late Dale Earnhardt in 1987.

 Larson is locked into the Nov.
 7 championship finale, and the remaining three spots in the winner-take-all title race will be settled next Sunday at Martinsville Speedway in Virginia — where the Hendrick flight was headed on that 2004 race morning.

+But in finishing second, Elliott moved above the cutline and is second in the standings headed to Martinsville.
+Denny Hamlin is third and Joe Gibbs Racing teammate Kyle Busch fourth, a single point above the elimination line.

-Kevin Harvick finished third in a Ford and there was no chance of another incident with Elliott since NASCAR two weeks ago demanded the two end their feud.
+Kevin Harvick finished third in a Ford and there was no chance of another incident with Elliott because NASCAR two weeks ago demanded the two end their feud.

-Kurt Busch was fourth and followed by Denny Hamlin, the highest-finishing Toyota driver.
+Kurt Busch was fourth and followed by Hamlin, the highest-finishing Toyota driver.

 It was a terrible day for Team Penske despite Joey Logano’s ninth-place finish.
 Brad Keselowski finished 17th and Ryan Blaney was wrecked on a late restart and finished 37th.